antonsaga/azure-defender-sentinel-lab/day-6-defender-telemetry-xdr/README.md

 # Day 6 – Defender Telemetry vs XDR Analytics Rules

 ## Objective
-Understand how Microsoft Defender for Endpoint telemetry, alerts, and XDR-based analytics rules in Microsoft Sentinel interact, and why certain endpoint behaviours do not automatically result in incidents.
+Validate endpoint telemetry ingestion in Microsoft Defender for Endpoint and understand why certain endpoint behaviours do not result in alerts or Sentinel incidents when using XDR analytics rules.

 ---